 The Grand Jury Section has responsibility for the preparation and presentation of cases for indictment, with subsequent disposition by the Trial Section.
 The Grand Jury Section also handles Case Intake/Screening, the administration of the Pre-Indictment Program (PIP) and Drug Court proceedings.
-The Grand Jury Section consists of eight assistant Prosecutors, five detectives and four clerical/paralegal staff.
+The Grand Jury Section consists of assistant prosecutors, detectives and clerical/paralegal staff.

 All indictable criminal complaints originating in Bergen County are referred by the municipal courts to the Prosecutor’s Office.
 The complaints undergo a screening process in which they are reviewed by an assistant prosecutor in consultation with a representative of the municipal police department.
 A decision is made as to whether the case will be handled by the Prosecutor’s Office or returned to the municipal court for disposition.